 Another challenge was to create a solution that was as adaptive as the tech sector itself.
 That meant we conceived the space in such a way that it could support the organisation in its ambition to grow and attract top talent, break barriers to activate collaboration, and improve synergy with external project partners.
 This required a deep understanding of their work practices in order to create a space that flowed in the same way as their workflow.

-We created for NTT a workspace that strikes a balance between technology and humanness, prioritising both innovation and wellbeing.
+We created for NTT a digital workspace that strikes a balance between technology and humanness, prioritising both innovation and wellbeing.
 Designed as an environment that understands and respects workflow, their new workplace can support multiple work speeds depending on user needs, making it easier to break silos and accelerate collaboration while also preserving concentration and focus areas.

 This purpose-driven environment, as well as the emphasis on natural light, movement, and social spaces, were conceptualised with a strong focus on wellbeing.
 It was very important to NTT that this value be communicated through the space and notably felt in the everyday lives of their workforce.